Lymphoma matters too! A new diagnosis happens in Australia every 2 hours and another life is lost every 6 hours.

 Lymphoma Australia is the peak

 consumer body representing more than 53,000 Australian men, women and children living

 with Lymphoma.
 Each year we represent another 6000 plus people who

 will be newly diagnosed and mourn with the families of more than 1400 patients

 who lose their battle with this cancer.

 Lymphoma is a complex cancer with main subgroups but with more than 80 different subtypes.
 Outcomes vary depending on the type of lymphoma and it is important that access to the latest treatments is available for all patients.
 Due to low community awareness, this disease is often diagnosed late despite it being our sixth most common cancer.

 Men and women are equally affected and children are not immune to this cancer.
-With no known cause and therefore no prevention measures we are keen to make sure Australians know the signs and symptoms and patients have access to the best treatments that are available in Australia.
+With no known cause and therefore no prevention measures we need to ensure Australians know the signs and symptoms and patients have equitable access to the best treatments and clinical trials.

 We can create change

 To date, Lymphoma Australia has been advocating for the lymphoma community across a number of different forums and we will continue to work hard to ensure lymphoma receives the priority it deserves in line with the impact and mortality of this cancer.
 Some of our key initiatives dedicated to lymphoma include: